-We take our environmental impact seriously.
-We're always looking for ways to have an even smaller footprint while delivering the best natural products possible.
+We take our environmental impact seriously and are always looking for ways to have an even smaller footprint while delivering the best natural products possible.
 That’s why we only use Roundtable on Sustainable Palm Oil (RSPO) certified sustainable palm oil for our 3 in 1 Bar -- our all natural soap made for washing, shaving and shampooing.

 Roundtable on Sustainable Palm Oil (RSPO) is an international forum founded to create a certification system for sustainably grown palm oil, including environmental and social guidelines for certified growers.
 Palm plantations that are ethically managed through RSPO or other initiatives provide livelihoods for many local communities, and can continue to create economic benefits while coexisting with conserved forestlands.
 We acknowledge there is disagreement as to whether the current RSPO standards go far enough in reducing the negative environment and social impacts of palm production.
 Akamai is considering alternative sourcing options that may be even more stringent.